swiftlang/swift-evolution/proposals/0364-retroactive-conformance-warning.md

 ^
 ```

-If absolutely necessary, clients can silence this warning by explicitly
+If absolutely necessary, clients can silence this warning by adding a new attribute,
-module-qualifying both of the types in question, to explicitly state that they
-are intentionally declaring this conformance:
+`@retroactive`, to the type.

 ```
-extension Foundation.Date: Swift.Identifiable {
+extension Date: @retroactive Identifiable {
     // ...
 }
 ```